Food irradiation is a process that “improves the safety and extends the shelf life of foods” by applying ionizing radiation to food. What the what??

 Will this make you more self-sufficient?
 Maybe in a roundabout way, if you decide that you’d just as soon avoid treated food.
-Maybe not.
+Perhaps not.
 Maybe you don’t care if you’re eating irradiated food.
 Me?
 I want you to at least know what you’re putting in your mouth and have the opportunity to make a conscious decision.

-Bulk foods, such as fruits and vegetables, are required to be individually labeled or to have a label next to the sale container.
+Bulk foods, such as fruits and vegetables, must be individually labeled or to have a label next to the sale container.
 FDA does not require that individual ingredients in multi-ingredient foods (e.g., spices) be labeled.

 While there’s all kinds of inference on the internet, I wasn’t able to find a definitive answer as to what, exactly, that meant.

 [C]old pasteurization is defined as the treatment of fresh or processed foods with ionizing radiation that inactivates biological contaminants (insects, molds, parasites, or bacteria), rendering foods safe to consume and extending their storage lifetime.

-While I did not ask the FDA about the term “electronic pasteurization,” it’s also been linked to irradiation.
+While I did not ask the FDA about the term “electronic pasteurization,” it’s also been linked to food irradiation.

 - Are products that are repackaged by the grocery store – think meat that’s been packaged into different cuts – required to carry the Radura symbol for retail sale?